 About the Author

-Dr. Denise Kleinrichert is an Associate Professor in Management and Ethics.
-She is the Chair of the College of Business’ annual Business Ethics Week, founder of the COBE Ethics & Compliance Workshop series, co-developed the MBA Emphasis in Ethics & Compliance, and is a founding faculty colleague of the Center for Ethical and Sustainable Business (CESB).
+Dr. Denise Kleinrichert is a Professor in Management and Ethics at San Francisco State University.
+She is the former Chair of the College of Business’ annual Business Ethics Week, founder of the COBE Ethics & Compliance Workshop series, co-developed the MBA Emphasis in Ethics & Compliance, and is a founding faculty colleague of the Center for Ethical and Sustainable Business (CESB).